 San Francisco.
 The morning is spent in the San Francisco Museum of Modern Art, an internationally recognised 20th-century collection.
 The building is a further highlight, designed by Mario Botta in 1995 with recent additions by Snøhetta.
 The afternoon is free for independent exploration; suggestions include a cruise around the Bay and to the Golden Gate Bridge, or a train ride to Berkeley, a leafy university campus with a contemporary art museum.
 Overnight San Francisco.

 San Francisco.
 The Asian Art Museum holds the finest collection in the US.
 At Stanford University campus visit the Cantor Art Center and Anderson Collection.
 Continue to San Francisco Airport for the overnight flight to London Heathrow at c.
 8.30pm.

 Two sharing: £5,870 or £5,190 without flights.
 Single occupancy: £6,910 or £6,230 without flights.

-flights (World Traveller) with British Airways (Airbus 830); travel by private coach for airport transfers and excursions; hotel accommodation; breakfasts and 6 dinners with wine, water, coffee (plus meals on flights); all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Flights (World Traveller) with British Airways (Airbus 830); flight on day 7 from Los Angeles to San Francisco with United Airlines (Boeing 737-800) is included for all participants; travel by private coach for airport transfers and excursions; hotel accommodation; breakfasts and 6 dinners with wine, water, coffee (plus meals on flights); all admissions; all tips; all taxes; the services of the lecturer and tour manager.